Enter your email address below and subscribe to our newsletter

 What to Serve with Baked Ziti?

-Many dishes would pair well with this Baked Ziti.
-Consider Garlic Bread for an extra garlicky flavor.
-Another great option is our easy grilled cajun Shrimp, which uses only three ingredients and comes together in 15 minutes.
-For an extra deluxe experience, try our caprese salad with an easy two-ingredient balsamic reduction sauce that takes five minutes but tastes super delicious.
-Finally, Brushetta is another perfect accompaniment to Baked Ziti.
+Many dishes pair wonderfully with Baked Ziti.
+For an extra garlicky flavor, consider serving Garlic Bread alongside it.
+Another fantastic option is our easy, grilled Cajun shrimp, which requires only three ingredients and takes just 15 minutes to prepare.
+For a more gourmet experience, try our Caprese salad, which features a simple two-ingredient balsamic reduction sauce that takes only five minutes to make but tastes amazing.
+Finally, Bruschetta is also an excellent accompaniment to Baked Ziti.

 How to Store Baked Ziti?

 Store in the fridge for two to three days.
-Reheat in microwave.
+Reheat in the microwave.
 You can also freeze Baked Ziti for three months.
-If you’re making a large batch, and want to eat it often.
+If you’re making a large batch and want to eat it often.
 Consider portioning out the baked ziti accordingly.
-This would make the process of defrosting and thawing a breeze.
-Simply place the desired portion in containers and place in the freezer.
-Defrost on the counter-top for two hours and then reheat in the microwave.
+This would make defrosting and thawing a breeze.
+Simply place the desired portion in containers and place them in the freezer.
+Defrost on the countertop for 2 hours, then reheat in the microwave.

 Baked Ziti